Data-Efficient and Robust Trajectory Generation through Pathlet Dictionary Learning: Methodology

 \subsection{MDL-based dictionary learning}

 We use a compositional learning based approach to automatically learn the pathlet dictionary and representation from dataset.
-Based on the Minimum Description Length (MDL) principle \cite{hansen2001model}, we extend the original reconstruction error term $-\log P(\boldsymbol{x}|\boldsymbol{r}; D)$ to include three components: (1) the reconstruction error, (2) a dictionary complexity regularization term, and (3) a representation sparsity regularization term.
+Based on the Minimum Description Length (MDL) principle \cite{hansen2001model}, we extend the original reconstruction error term $-\log p(\boldsymbol{x}|\boldsymbol{r}; D)$ to include three components: (1) the reconstruction error, (2) a dictionary complexity regularization term, and (3) a representation sparsity regularization term.
 The latter two terms are derived from the MDL principle as follows.

-In the MDL framework, the total description length for a data set is decomposed into the length for encoding the model $L(H)$ and the length for describing the data given the model $L(D|H)$:
+In the MDL framework, the total description length for a data set is decomposed into the length for encoding the model $L(H)$ and the length for describing the data given the model $L(D|H)$.
 Here, the matrix $D$ serves as the model (dictionary), and $R$ is its corresponding sparse data representation.
+A visualization of the relationship between these matrices $D$, $X$, and $R$ can be found in Figure~\ref{fig:matrices} in Section~\ref{sec:matrix_visualization} of the Appendix.

 \textbf{Model Length:} Each dictionary atom corresponds to a column of $D \in \{0,1\}^{|E| \times n}$, where the binary entries encode the inclusion of graph edges (or grids) in each atom.
 Since $D$ is binary, storing one atom requires $|E|$ bits.
-The total storage cost of the effective part of the dictionary (i.e., atoms utilized in the representation) is then:
+The total storage cost of the effective part of the dictionary (i.e., atoms utilized in the representation) is then: $L(H) = |E| \cdot |\mathcal{A}_{\mathrm{eff}}|$, where $|\mathcal{A}_{\mathrm{eff}}|$ denotes the number of dictionary atoms that are actually used.